Fire and rescue services

 Dual nationals may need to complete national service if they visit Yemen.

-If you're a dual national, contact the nearest embassy or consulate of Yemen before you travel.
+If you have any enquiry related to dual nationality, contact the nearest Embassy or Consulate of Yemen before you travel.

 More information: